fairuzsafwan/deepMerge/README.md

 # deepMerge
-deepMerge: A model to reconstruct 3D model from depth map
+deepMerge: A model to reconstruct 3D model from depth map by utilizing local and generic features

 ## Requirements
 - [Torch](http://torch.ch/)